Email marketing is an important part of any business; it can be frustrating how some of the emails do not even make it to the recipient.

 The Third-Party Email Blacklist Service

-You get third-party email blacklist services, these are independent organizations that provide the blacklist services as service to email services including email delivery service, Gmail, yahoo, spam engines, etc.
+You get third-party email blacklist services; these are independent organizations that provide the blacklist services as a service to email services, including email delivery service, Gmail, Yahoo, spam engines, etc.

 The Internal Email Blacklist Service

 Yahoo and Gmail might use a third-party service for checking the blacklist.